A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Introduction

 \section{Introduction}

-Deep learning has made great strides in machine learning and been applied to various fields from computer vision and natural language processing, to health care and board games~\cite{lecun2015deep}.
+Deep learning has made great strides in machine learning and been applied to various fields from computer vision and natural language processing, to health care and playing games~\citep{lecun2015deep}.
 Despite the immense success, however, it remains challenging to deal with the excessive computational and memory requirements of large neural network models.
-To this end, lightweight models are often preferred, and \emph{network pruning}, a technique to reduce the number of parameters in a network, has been widely employed to compress deep neural networks~\cite{han2015deep}.
-Nonetheless, designing pruning algorithms has been lacking rigorous underpinning, because pruning was typically carried out on a pretrained model as a post-processing step, or it has been incorporated within the training procedure.
+To this end, lightweight models are often preferred, and \emph{network pruning}, a technique to reduce parameters in a network, has been widely employed to compress deep neural networks~\citep{han2015deep}.
+Nonetheless, designing pruning algorithms has been often purely based on ad-hoc intuition lacking rigorous underpinning, partly because pruning was typically carried out after training the model as a post-processing step or interwoven with the training procedure, without adequate tools to analyze.

-Recently,~\citet{lee2018snip} have shown that pruning can be done on randomly initialized neural networks, without a laborious pretraining step, at single-shot prior to training (\ie, \emph{pruning at initialization}).
-They empirically showed that as long as the initial random weights are drawn from a scaled Gaussian (\eg,~\cite{glorot2010understanding}), their pruning criterion called \gls{CS} can be used to prune deep neural networks, often to an extreme level of sparsity while maintaining good accuracy once trained.
-However, it remains unclear as to how pruning at initialization is feasible, how it should be understood and whether it can be extended further.
+Recently,~\citet{lee2018snip} have shown that pruning can be done on randomly initialized neural networks in a single-shot prior to training (\ie, \emph{pruning at initialization}).
+They empirically showed that as long as the initial random weights are drawn from appropriately scaled Gaussians (\eg,~\cite{glorot2010understanding}), their pruning criterion called connection sensitivity can be used to prune deep neural networks, often to an extreme level of sparsity while maintaining good accuracy once trained.
+However, it remains unclear as to why pruning at initialization is effective, how it should be understood theoretically and whether it can be extended further.

+In this work, we first look into the effect of initialization on pruning, and find that initial weights have critical impact on connection sensitivity, and therefore, pruning results.
+Deeper investigation shows that connection sensitivity is determined by an interplay between gradients and weights.
+Therefore when the initial weights are not chosen appropriately, the propagation of input signals into layers of these random weights can result in saturating error signals (\ie, gradients) under backpropagation, and hence unreliable connection sensitivity, potentially leading to a catastrophic pruning failure.